mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-07-Service-Accounts-and-Delegation/README.md

 ## Objective

-The objective of this lab is to implement foundational privileged identity controls in the `mrtg.local` Active Directory domain.
+Implement foundational privileged identity controls in the `mrtg.local` Active Directory domain.

-This lab separates standard user accounts, named administrative accounts, service accounts, and delegated support groups.
+This lab separates standard user accounts, named administrative accounts, service accounts, and delegated support roles.

-The focus is on reducing broad administrative privilege by assigning limited user-management rights through scoped delegation.
+The primary goal is to reduce broad administrative privilege by assigning limited password-management permissions through scoped delegation.

 ---

-## Business Problem
+## Business Scenario

-Monroe Redstone Technology Group needs a controlled way to support routine administrative tasks without giving Help Desk or support staff full Domain Admin access.
+Monroe Redstone Technology Group requires a controlled method for Help Desk personnel to perform routine identity-support tasks without receiving Domain Admin privileges.

-Without delegated administration, organizations often overuse broad privileged groups, creating unnecessary risk and poor accountability.
+Without delegated administration, organizations may assign excessive permissions to support personnel.
+This increases the impact of account compromise and weakens administrative accountability.

 This lab addresses the need to:

-- Separate human administrative accounts from standard user accounts
+- Separate standard and administrative identities
-- Separate service accounts from interactive user accounts
+- Separate human and non-human accounts
-- Create a delegated support group for limited administrative tasks
+- Create a delegated support group
-- Assign a named admin account to the delegated support role
+- Assign a named administrator to the support role
-- Delegate password reset permissions over the Users OU
+- Delegate password-reset permissions over the Users OU
-- Validate that delegated access is narrower than Domain Admin privilege
+- Confirm that the delegated account is not a Domain Admin
-- Reinforce least privilege for administrative operations
+- Apply least privilege to routine administrative operations

 ---

 ## Lab Summary

-In this lab, I reviewed the privileged identity structure in the MRTG domain and implemented delegated administration for limited Help Desk-style support tasks.
+In this lab, I reviewed the privileged identity structure in the MRTG domain and configured scoped delegation for Help Desk-style password-management tasks.

-I confirmed that named admin accounts were stored separately from standard users, service accounts were placed in a dedicated OU, and a delegated support group was created for scoped administration.
+Named administrative identities were stored separately from standard users.
+Service accounts were maintained in a dedicated OU, and the `GG_IT_HelpDesk_Admins` group represented the delegated support role.

-The lab delegated password reset rights over the `_MRTG/Users` OU and validated that `john.smith.admin` received delegated support rights without being added to `Domain Admins`.
+The Delegation of Control Wizard granted the support group permission to reset passwords and require a password change at the next sign-in for users within `_MRTG\Users`.

-This lab demonstrates a practical least-privilege model for routine identity support work.
+The named administrative account `john.smith.admin` was assigned to the delegated group without being added to `Domain Admins`.

 ---